 Using the transfer function editors is pretty straightforward.
 Control points in the opacity editor widget and the color editor widget are independent of each other.
 To select a control point, click on it.
 When selected, the control point is highlighted with a red circle and data value associated with the control point is shown in the Data input box under the widget.
 Clicking in an empty area will add a control point at that location.
 To move a control point, click on the control point and drag it.
 You can fine tune the data value associated with the selected control point using the Data input box.
 To delete a control point, select the control point and then type the Delete key.
-Note that the mouse pointer should be within the transfer function widget.
-While the end control points cannot be moved or deleted, if you drag the bars at either end, you can change the range of the transfer function.
-You can also rescale the entire transfer function to move the control points, as is explained later.
+Note that the mouse pointer should be within the transfer function widget for Qt to send the event to the editor widget correctly.
+While the end control points cannot be moved or deleted, you can rescale the entire transfer function to move the control points, as is explained later.

 In the opacity transfer function widget, you can move the control points vertically to control the opacity value associated with that control point.
-In the color transfer function widget, you can select the control point and then type the Enter or Return key to pop up a color chooser dialog to set the color associated with that control point.
+In the color transfer function widget, you can double click on the control point to pop up a color chooser widget to set the color associated with that control point.

 The opacity transfer function widget also offers some control over the interpolation between the control points.
 Double click on a control point to show the interpolation control widget, which allows for changing the sharpness and midpoint that affect the interpolation.
-Click and drag the control handles to see the change in interpolation.
+Click and drag the control points to see the change in interpolation.